getify/You-Dont-Know-JS/up & going/ch1.md

 Let's start from the beginning.

-A program, often referred to as *code* or *source code*, is a set of special instructions to tell the computer what tasks to perform.
+A program, often referred to as *source code* or just *code*, is a set of special instructions to tell the computer what tasks to perform.
 Usually code is saved in a text file, although with JavaScript you can also type code directly into a developer console in a browser, which we'll cover shortly.

 The rules for valid format and combinations of instructions is called a *computer language*, sometimes referred to as its *syntax*, much the same as English tells you how to spell words and how to create valid sentences using words and punctuation.